19hours/sg-statutes/Acts/Competition Act.md

 ### Appealable decisions

-71\.—(1) Any party to an agreement in respect of which the Commission has made a decision, any person in respect of whose conduct the Commission has made a decision, or any party involved in a merger in respect of which the Commission has made a decision, may appeal within the prescribed period to the Board against, or with respect to, that decision.
+71\.—(1) Any party to an agreement in respect of which the Commission has made a decision, any person in respect of whose conduct the Commission has made a decision, any party to an anticipated merger in respect of which the Commission has made a decision or any party involved in a merger in respect of which the Commission has made a decision, may appeal within the prescribed period to the Board against, or with respect to, that decision.

-(1A) Any person, other than a person referred to in subsection (1), to whom the Commission has given a direction under section 67 or 69 may appeal within the prescribed period to the Board against, or with respect to, that direction.
+(1A) Any person, other than a person referred to in subsection (1), to whom the Commission has given a direction under section 58A, 67 or 69 may appeal within the prescribed period to the Board against, or with respect to, that direction.

 [40/2005]

 (2) Except in the case of an appeal against the imposition, or the amount, of a financial penalty, the making of an appeal under this section shall not suspend the effect of the decision to which the appeal relates.

+(3) In subsection (1), “decision” means a decision of the Commission as to —

+(a) whether the section 34 prohibition has been infringed by any agreement;

+(b) whether the section 47 prohibition has been infringed by any conduct;

+(c) whether the section 54 prohibition will be infringed by any anticipated merger, if carried into effect; or

-(3) In subsection (1), “decision” means a decision of the Commission as to whether the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed, and includes a direction given under section 67 or 69 (including the imposition of any financial penalty under section 69 or as to the amount of any such financial penalty) and such other decision as may be prescribed.
+(d) whether the section 54 prohibition has been infringed by any merger,

+and includes a direction given under section 58A, 67 or 69 (including the imposition of any financial penalty under section 69 or as to the amount of any such financial penalty) and such other decision as the Minister may by regulations prescribe.

+[23/2007 wef 01/07/2007]

+[UK Competition 1998, s.
+46]

 Division 2 —